jasondchambers/3d_spinning_cube/README.md

 The link to the video is https://www.youtube.com/watch?v=ih20l3pJoeU

+I've also extended the Python port to incorporate lighting - see Part 2 - https://www.youtube.com/watch?v=XgMWc6LumG4

 If you are interested in learning 3D graphics, javidx9's videos are very approachable.
 This code is not optimized - it is for educational purposes only.
 There are optimizations (for example, collapsing the matrix multiplications into one) that are intentionally left